Who's Accountable When Healthcare AI Makes a Mistake?

 EU AI Act Requirements

 Healthcare AI falls under the EU AI Act's "high-risk" category.
-Requirements take effect August 20263:
+Requirements take effect August 2026, now months away3:

 •Risk management systems with continuous monitoring